Starklord17/TravelSites/README.md

 # ⚡️ TailwindStyle

-This is a simple project to practice using Tailwind CSS.
+This is a simple project to practice with TailwindCSS.

 ## 🎯Content